joegoldbeck/mongoose-encryption/README.md

 ## Security Issue Reporting / Disclaimer

 None of the authors are security experts.
-We relied on accepted tools and practices, and tried hard to make this tool solid and well-tested, but pobody's nerfect.
+We relied on accepted tools and practices, and tried hard to make this tool solid and well-tested, but nobody's perfect.
 Please look over the code carefully before using it (and note the legal disclaimer below). **If you find or suspect any security-related issues, please email us at security@cinchfinancial.com** and we will get right on it.
 For non-security-related issues, please open a Github issue or pull request.

+## Acknowledgements

+Huge thanks goes out to @stash for pointing out the limitations of earlier versions of this plugin which lacked authentication and providing invaluable guidance and review on version 0.12.0.

 ## License

 The MIT License (MIT)

-Copyright (c) 2014 Joseph Goldbeck and Connect Financial, LLC
+Copyright (c) 2014-2015 Joseph Goldbeck and Connect Financial, LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal